 There is a bus but the route doesn’t go near the walk start point.

 There are no public toilets available at the start of the walk at Wildboarclough

-When you reach Macclesfield Forest, there is an information centre, public toilets and at weekends there is a mobile snack van, known as ‘The Forest Snug’
+When you reach Macclesfield Forest, there is an information centre, public toilets, and at weekends there is a mobile snack van, known as ‘The Forest Snug’

-The Forest Snug food van most weekends throughout the year, however, during the winter months if it’s bad weather they might not be there.
+The Forest Snug food van is open most weekends throughout the year, however, during the winter months if it’s bad weather they might not be there.
 You can order bacon butties, burgers, hot drinks and plenty of different cakes, including gluten-free options.